-The global pandemic changed the way that organizations are onboarding candidates as virtual interviewing becomes the new norm.
+The COVID-19 pandemic has changed the way many organizations onboard candidates as virtual interviewing and remote work becomes the norm.
 Nearly 86% of organizations are currently conducting virtual interviews as part of the hiring process in place of in-person recruitment.

 - Tell candidates if you’re no longer considering them as soon as you can.

 The more transparent you can be with candidates during the interview process, the better experience they will have and the more likely they'll think highly of your organization.

 In almost every hiring process, you'll need to have some kind of interaction with the candidate.
 Whether it's through email, a phone conversation, or a virtual video interview.

 Throughout this process, it's important that you build an authentic rapport with the applicant and make them feel valued.
 With the shift to a digital landscape and more applicants applying than ever before, it can be easy to get overwhelmed with the number of applications you receive for a job opening.
 But, it’s important to remember that the applicants are humans and just like you are seeking connection.

 Be authentic and empathetic during the hiring process, as it will help you build a genuine connection with a potential employee.
 Here are some questions you can ask during an interview in order to make it more personable and learn more about the candidate: